adobe/lit-mobx/README.md

 }

 // create a new custom element, and use the base MobxLitElement class
+// alternatively you can use the MobxReactionUpdate mixin, e.g. `class MyElement extends MobxReactionUpdate(LitElement)`
 @customElement('my-element')
 export class MyElement extends MobxLitElement {
     private counter = new Counter();